danniel1205/tech-notes/system-design/2-data-models-and-query-languages/how-tree-is-stored-in-database.md

 ] )
 ```

-### Example of SQL databse
+### Adjacency list Example of SQL database

 ![adjacency-list-sql-table](./resources/adjacency-list-sql-table.png)

 ---

 Using this pattern is good for **write-heavy** application.
-Because insert a new node or udpate a node is pretty straighforward.
-But when we want to read the tree, e.g. read the entire tree, it needs some recursive queries from root to leaf.
+Because insert a new node or update a node is pretty
+straightforward.
+But when we want to read the tree, e.g. read the entire tree, it needs some recursive queries from root
+to leaf.
 Multiple queries on read is not that efficient.

 ## Nested set

 The Nested Sets pattern identifies each node in the tree as stops in a round-trip traversal of the tree.
+The application
-The application visits each node in the tree twice; first during the initial trip, and second during the return trip.
-The Nested Sets pattern stores each tree node in a document; in addition to the tree node, document stores the id of node’s parent, the node’s initial stop in the left field, and its return stop in the right field.
+visits each node in the tree twice; first during the initial trip, and second during the return trip.
+The Nested Sets pattern
+stores each tree node in a document; in addition to the tree node, document stores the id of node’s parent, the node’s initial
+stop in the left field, and its return stop in the right field.

-### Example of MongoDB
+### Nested set Example of MongoDB

 ![nested-set](./resources/nested-set.png)